 Insect Bites and Stings

 Apply tea tree oil directly to any bites or stings.
 It will kill any germs and ward off possible infection while reducing any pain or swelling.
-Check out more home remedies for bug bites.
+It is the best remedy for bug bites.

 Colds and Flu